Sorix/CloudCore/README.md

 ## Roadmap

+- [x] Move from alpha to beta status.
-- [ ] Add more tests, it's crucial for such type of project
+- [ ] Add more tests, it's crucial for such type of project.
-- [ ] Add support of migration of existing databases
+- [ ] Add support of migration of existing databases.
+- [ ] Add error resolving for `limitExceeded` error (split saves by relationships).

 ## Author